Saad-Itani/Multimodal-Spam-Analysis/README.md

 - **Normalization:** Implementing data normalization techniques to ensure uniformity in the data, enhancing model performance.
 - **Preprocessing:** Cleaning and preparing the dataset through steps such as removing special characters, stemming, and lemmatization to improve data quality and relevance.

-## Model Optimization and Parameter Tuning
+## Model Optimization and Parameter Tuning.

 A key aspect of our approach is the optimization of model parameters to achieve the best possible performance: